Most small business startup books recommend that you obtain a 1800 number for your business, especially if you are running an eCommerce store.

 We’ve also written detailed FAQs and guides to avoid having to answer commonly asked questions.
 Truth is, as much as we enjoy speaking with customers, we would rather take less calls and rely on more automated methods of selling.

-With each call, we jot down the customer question and add it to the FAQ in hopes that we don’t have to answer the same question again.
+With each call, we jot down the customer question and add it to the FAQ and our chatbot in hopes that we don’t have to answer the same question again.
 We also display the FAQ page prominently on the menu bar.